 While I was at school, I wrote music.
 Playing instruments came later.
 My teachers suggested I attend Leeds University to study composition with Alexander Goehr.
 That was a great idea.
 I found his teaching inspirational and I'm still thinking about things he said today.

-Steven seemed delighted with the harpsichord part so this year (2016) I wrote him two pieces - one for harpsichord, one for fortepiano.
+Steven seemed delighted with the harpsichord part so in 2016 I wrote him two pieces - one for harpsichord Flats, one for fortepiano.

 A Distant Kiss was a present for Lucy Russell, first violinist of the Fitzwilliam Quartet.

 I made a different version of that material for string quartet violin/viola/cello/double bass for the Robinson Panoramic Quartet.